She Worked Until She Was 80!

 In 1992, Hedda fell and broke her hip.
 At that point, Dennis helped her hire a live-in nurse, an arrangement that lasted almost four years, until Hedda’s finances were almost exhausted and she likewise required more care.
 In bringing her to a nursing home, Dennis’s hope is that she might regain some social involvement.

-For her part, Hedda seems to enjoy talking with the other residents, and is rarely anxious because each day she believes that Dennis is coming to pick her up and take her home.
-She is very forgetful, but loves talking about the past, about which her memory appears to be crystal clear.
+For her part, Hedda seems to enjoy talking with the other residents and is rarely anxious because each day she believes that Dennis is coming to pick her up and take her home.
+She is very forgetful, but she loves talking about the past, about which her memory appears to be crystal clear.

 (Originally written: March 1996)